sgorsten/vocab-types/README.md

 # Known Gaps

-- [ ] forwarding allocators (variant)
+- Allocator forwarding constructors (variant) have not been implemented
-- [ ] noexcept specifications are missing/incomplete
+- noexcept specifications are incomplete
-- [ ] constexpr specifications are missing/incomplete
+- constexpr specifications are incomplete
-- [ ] SFINAE for disabling some overloads based on type traits
+- SFINAE for disabling some overloads based on type traits has not been implemented
-- [ ] Most of the API needs to be tested (are there existing unit tests for this?)
+- Most of the API needs to be tested (are there existing unit tests for this?)
+- In a standards compliant implementation, `std::basic_string` is responsible for conversion to/from `std::basic_string_view`.
+Since this library only introduces `std::basic_string_view` and does not modify the definition of any existing standard library classes, we have to reverse this responsibility and add it to `std::basic_string_view` instead.
+This may lead to some subtly different behavior in some cases.

 # License